-Set in the remote and peaceful valley of Ranakpur are the most beautifully preserved Jain Temples in India.
+In a remote and peaceful valley of Ranakpur are the most beautifully preserved Jain Temples in India.
 Built in the 15th century, these temples are known for being the largest and most important temples in the Jain religion.
-The main temple dates back to 1439, and is called the "four-faced temple".
-It is dedicated to Adinath, one of the founders of the Jain religion.
-Covering an area of 48,000 square feet, it has 29 halls, 80 domes, and is supported by 1,444 marble pillars, each of them intricately carved yet no two are alike.
+The main temple dates back to 1439 and is called the "four-faced temple.”
+Covering an area of 48,000 square feet, it has 29 halls, 80 domes and is supported by 1444 marble pillars, each of them intricately carved, yet no two are alike.

-Later, we'll check in at our hotel.
-In the evening, we will be entertained by Rajasthani folk dances.
+Later, we check-in at our hotel.
+In the evening, we will be entertained with Rajasthani Folk dances.

-Overnight at our hotel WelcomHeritage Maharani Bagh Orchard Retreat.
+Overnight at our hotel Maharani Bagh Orchard Ranakpur.
 (B, L, D)

 March 16th – Monday – Day 12: Udaipur City/Lake Pichola Cruise

 From here, we'll drive to Udaipur.
-Known as the Venice of the east", was dubbed as the most romantic spot on the continent of India by a British administrator, James Todd.
-It is known as the city of lakes because of its sophisticated lake system.
-There are seven lakes surrounding the city, and the city itself nestles around the Aravalli range of Mountains.
+Known as the Venice of the East, it has been dubbed the most romantic spot on the continent of India by a British administrator, James Todd.
+It is known as "the city of lakes" because of its sophisticated lake system, with seven lakes surrounding the city, and the city itself nestled around the Aravalli range of Mountains.
 Upon arrival we'll check-in, and after some rest and tea, we'll drive around the city and take a boat ride on the famous Lake Pichola.
 We will learn why this city is also known as the White City.

-Later, we'll proceed to dinner to a local restaurant and from there, on back to our hotel.
+Later, we will proceed for dinner at a local restaurant before heading back to the hotel.